 Home Care Instructions

-The office telephone is answered day and night.
-If you need to call after hours, please have your pharmacy number available.
+If you need to reach one of our endodontists after office hours, please have your pharmacy number available.